-Hong Kong was a British colony until 30 June 1997, when it became a Special Administrative Region of the People’s Republic of China.
+Hong Kong was under the colonial administration of Britain from 1842 to 30 June 1997.
+On 1 July 1997, Hong Kong became a Special Administrative Region of the People’s Republic of China.

 It really is a unique city where East meets West.